voteliquid/blog/_posts/2017-05-12-liquid-democracy-can-completely-eliminate-gerrymandering.md

 > "Gerrymandering: the intentional changing of electoral boundaries for their benefit"
 >
-> — [CGP Grey: "Gerrymandering Explained"](https://www.youtube.com/watch?v=Mky11UJb9AY) (one of the best videos on the subject)
+> — CGP Grey: "[Gerrymandering Explained](https://www.youtube.com/watch?v=Mky11UJb9AY)" (one of the best videos on the subject)

 Gerrymandering is one of the dirty tricks that politicians can use to rig elections, creating disproportionate representation.

 <img src="/assets/article_images/2017-05-12-liquid-democracy-can-completely-eliminate-gerrymandering/gerrymandering-graphic.jpg" style="">

+[73% of voters](http://www.campaignlegalcenter.org/news/press-releases/supermajority-americans-want-supreme-court-limit-partisan-gerrymandering) — Republicans, Democrats, and Independents — support removing partisan bias from districting, "even if it means their preferred political party will win fewer seats".

-Barack Obama believes this is such an important issue that [he wants to make fighting it a big focus of his post-presidency](http://www.politico.com/story/2016/10/obama-holder-redistricting-gerrymandering-229868).
+Barack Obama believes this is such an important issue that [he said](http://www.politico.com/story/2016/10/obama-holder-redistricting-gerrymandering-229868) he wanted to make fighting it a big focus of his post-presidency.

-And the [Supreme Court is expected to review cases later this year](https://www.nytimes.com/2017/04/21/us/democrats-gerrymander-supreme-court.html).
+And the Supreme Court [is expected to review cases](https://www.nytimes.com/2017/04/21/us/democrats-gerrymander-supreme-court.html) later this year.
 But it's unclear how that will go, or even what options are available.

 ### Not so simple